davyLSDev/transposer/docs/design.md

 # Hosted

+# Other added package(s)
+* ? jasmine-jquery to allow more testing particularly of the DOM "npm install --save-dev jasmine-jquery"
+    * have to also "install" it on the app? [ref](https://stackoverflow.com/questions/32081864/how-to-add-jquery-to-express-app)

+# Etc.

-Free website somewhere
+* Free website somewhere

-Maybe github?
+    * Maybe github?